insee-t/dormy/note.md

 # we kinda need to make sure it secure with accept tennat function. or password but I think password are too much.

 # Change all linkco to dormy.

+# require user to enter real thai name (no last name).